TilyBlooms

 • Stay lying down for 30-60 minutes

-• Use a soft cervical disc to help hold the sperm in place (included in the complete Tily Blooms kit)
+• Use a soft cervical disc to help hold the sperm in place (included in the Complete Tily Blooms kit)

 For a more detailed explanation, you can read our blog here: